newideas99/Deepseek-Thinking-Claude-3.5-Sonnet-CLINE-MCP/README.md

 ## Tool Usage

+The server provides two tools for generating and monitoring responses:

+### generate_response

-The server provides a single tool `generate_response` with the following parameters:
+Main tool for generating responses with the following parameters:

 ```typescript
 {